melff/bindertest/README.md

-# A test repo for binder
+# A repo that enables to use of the RKernel package with binder

 Uses the docker image melff/rkernel